Multifractal analysis of homological growth rates for hyperbolic surfaces: Building induced expansion

 \section{Building induced expansion}

 The aim of this section is to construct from the Bowen-Series map $f$ a uniformly expanding induced Markov map $\tilde f$.
-Although this construction is essentially the same as in \cite{BowSer79}, in order to build a uniform expansion without assuming property $(*)$ we use a linear growth lemma on induced scale (Lemma~\ref{g-linear}) that relies on a geometric ingredient developed in Section~\ref{control}.
 We construct the induced Markov map $\tilde f$ in Section~\ref{c-ind} as a first return map to a large subset of $\varDelta$ which misses small neighborhoods of the cusps.
+Although this construction is essentially the same as in \cite{BowSer79}, in order to build a uniform expansion without assuming the non-contracting condition \eqref{NC} we use a linear growth lemma on induced scale (Lemma~\ref{g-linear}) that relies on a geometric ingredient developed in Section~\ref{control}.
 Finally in Section~\ref{exp-section} we verify the uniform expansion of $\tilde f$.